metrorailings/OwlBlog/content/posts/2022-week-12-insights.md

 ***

+## Lions @ Giants

+Aidan Hutchinson has been a sensation.

+Daniel Jones can't be trusted to carry this offense on his shoulders, period.
+In his defense, the guy needs better receivers.

+***

 ## Cowboys @ Vikings

 The Fangio-style of defense cannot be trusted against power rushing attacks so long as the team is missing a dominant defensive tackle.

 Kirk has been flustered by the blitz all game long.
 It's clear he's far from elite.
 Not a liability, but definitely not elite.

+Dallas has learned its mistakes from last week, opting to double down on their ground game.

 ***

 ## Raiders @ Broncos

 The Fangio-style of defense cannot be trusted against power rushing attacks so long as the team is missing a dominant defensive tackle.

+***

+## Bengals @ Steelers

+Pittsburgh has decoded Cincinnati's protection schemes.
+Half their sacks so far this season have come against the Bengals.